LouisCharlesC/safe/README.md

 - [Main features](#Main-features)
 - [Higher-level interface](#Higher-level-interface)
 ## Background
 *safe* aims at preventing common multithread mistakes by providing tools that complement the C++ standard library.
-Using *safe*, you will find it much easier to write correct multithreaded code, and your code will be easier to understand.
+Using *safe*, you will find it much easier to protect a variable using a mutex, and your code will be easier to understand.

 In multithreaded code, there is one rule: *avoid data races*.
 A data race exists when more than one thread access the same variable, at least one of these accesses modifies the variable and the accesses are not serialized.
 It is impossible to reason about the correctness of a program in the presence of data races.
 To avoid data races, accesses to a shared variable must be serialized using a synchronization mechanism like a mutex.
 Since C++11, the standard library provides such mechanisms, like std::mutex, along with tools to facilitate their usage, like std::lock_guard and std::unique_lock.